mhagander/pg_githooks/README.rst

   be found.
-In this case the name of the sender will be taken from the commit record, but the address is forced to the one specified here (to ensure DKIM compliance) replyto is a comma separated list of addresses to add as reply-to.
+In this case the name of the sender will be taken from the commit record, but the address is forced to the one specified here (to ensure DKIM compliance) forcesendername is the name to use as the sender, instead of the committer name. replyto is a comma separated list of addresses to add as reply-to.
   Use $committer to insert the email address of the committer (if one exists)